jamsch/expo-speech-recognition/README.md

   });
 ```

-On Android 14+, the promise may return `download_scheduled` while the download continues in the background.

 The device will display a dialog to download the model.
 Once the model is downloaded, you can use the `getSupportedLocales` function to get the list of installed locales.

 ![On Device Recognition](./images/on-device-recognition.jpg)